![]() |

-First and fundamental point.
-The answer I propose is a very simple one.
+What, in the final analysis, is it all really about?
+What is at the root of our reality and existence?
+I have a very simple answer.
 It’s not “42”, but it does boil down to one single word.

 What word?
 Not some annoying philosophical jargon.
 Throughout human history our best thinkers have coined ever-more-complicated words—and probably burned out millions of brain cells—trying to figure out what’s going on.
 Terms like ‘eschatology,’ ‘ontology,’ and ‘epistemology’ got invented and people agonized about ‘solipsism’ and ‘coherentism’ and ‘the anthropic principle.’
 They endlessly agonize over the inherent conflict between any being or conception that is ‘necessary’ and our observed ‘contingent’ universe.